 Eggplant is rich in phytonutrients (naturally occurring nutrients that help fight disease-causing free radicals) and dietary fiber.
-I always joke about how I have never met an eggplant I did not love!
+We always joke about how we have never met an eggplant we did not love!
 This dish is no exception.
 Khatta meetha baingan is made with small baby eggplants and is of North Indian origin.
 It is a great dish to eat by itself or with hot chapatis (Indian flatbread) or freshly made basmati Rice.
 You can also serve it as a really substantial side dish as part of a larger more elaborate meal.

 - 10 baby eggplants